veyon/docs/admin/reference.rst

 **Directories**

-In order to make a configuration generic and independent of the user, you should use placeholder variables instead of absolute paths in the directory settings.
-All information on supported variables can be found in section :ref:`RefPlaceholderVariables`.
+In order to make a configuration generic and independent of the user, you should use path variables instead of absolute paths in the directory settings.
+All information on supported variables can be found in section :ref:`RefPathVariables`.

 .. _RefUserConfiguration: